vpdb/server/doc/code/webapp.md

    `storagePath` which point to the API.
  * `webUri` - An object containing `host`, `port`, `scheme` pointing to the web application (i.e. to itself).
+ * `authProviders` - Defines the third party OAuth providers that are allowed.

 The config object is retrieved as a constant in Angular and can be injected with the name `Config` where needed.
+If you want to debug it, type `vpdbConfig` in the devtools console.

 Note that keeping host and port configurable allows you to test the webapp locally while connecting to the production API, which can be useful.